PM-Cardoso/SGLT2-GLP1/README.md

 - 6.0: Comparing models.
     - .1: Collection of plots comparing naive BART models in 5.0.
     - .2: Collection of plots comparing _bcf_ and _bartMachine_ with the same variables.
-Head-to-head comparisons of treatment effect.
+Head-to-head comparisons of treatment effect for 3.2. vs 5.1. model 1 (Complete/Routine)